linagora/tmail-flutter/docs/adr/0108-workplace-call-transport.md

 - A runner resolves the mode once per action, then hands it to that action.
 - An action declares whether the bridge can serve it; a declared-unsupported action goes straight over the bearer token, no bridge round trip.
-- A bridge failure inside an action the bridge does support still falls back to the bearer token.
+- A bridge failure is that action's failure: the bridge may have dispatched the request before it failed, so the runner never replays the action over the bearer token.
 - Every request the action sends rides that one mode, so an action costs at most one exchange.
 - The bridge exists on web only, so every action on mobile resolves to the bearer token.
 - A request executor sends whatever the caller describes.